xli1224/stephenmcd.github.com/_posts/tumblr/2011-06-16-does-mezzanine-scale.md

 ---
 layout: post
-title: "Does Mezzanine Scale?"
+title: Does Mezzanine Scale?
+tags:
+- mezzanine
+- cartridge
+- django
+- scalability
 ---
 The question of scalability with regard to [Mezzanine](http://mezzanine.jupo.org/) and [Django](https://www.djangoproject.com/) recently came on up on the